mmikanguyen/StravaRunTimePredictor/README.md

 The goal is to learn patterns from past runs and use them to estimate future performance over different distances.

-(Project Context)

-This project is based on my own running data.
+Project Context:This project is based on my own running data.
 I began running regularly about six months ago, transitioning from a beginner to a more structured runner over time.
 In this period, my training evolved from short, easy runs to more varied workouts including longer runs, tempo efforts, and progressive mileage.

 ## How It Works
 Fetch Data From Strava